Tag: meriden

 Manager Connie Mack, Philadelphia A’s, 1906.

-So they did.
-Mack played three seasons in Washington and 11 in the major leagues, including three seasons as the Pirates’ player-manager.
-He became manager of the Philadelphia Athletics in 1901 and retired after the 1950 season.
+He played three seasons in Washington and 11 in the major leagues, including three seasons as the Pirates’ player-manager.
+Mack became manager of the Philadelphia Athletics in 1901 and held that post until after the 1950 season.
 He won 3,731 games and managed 7,755, both major league records.
+He is perhaps the game’s most iconic manager.

 Philadelphia Athletics with Connie Mack (tallest) at the Polo Grounds, 1905.